 Course is aimed at study of the fundamentals of financial markets and financial instruments, the features of the formation of modern financial markets, on the practical application of financial instruments, the types of financial institutions and their roles and functions in the financial markets.
-Prerequisite: None

-FIN-303Financial Statement Analysis4.5

-This course focuses on the impact of information technology on accounting including developments in the Internet, electronic commerce, EDI and databases.
-Additionally, the course provides information on developing, implementing, and maintaining an accounting information system.
+Prerequisite: None information on developing, implementing, and maintaining an accounting information system.
 Also addressed are the increasingly competitive business environment and techniques to reap the most value at the least cost.
 Prerequisite: ACC-201

+FIN-303 Financial Statement Analysis 4.5

+This course focuses on the impact of information technology on accounting including developments in the Internet, electronic commerce, EDI and databases.
+Additionally, the course provides